Get Started

 Set up shipping zones to apply different flat rates based on customer location.

-This helps you optimize rates for domestic and international orders, ensuring you cover costs accurately without overcharging.
+This helps you optimize domestic and international order rates, ensuring you cover costs accurately without overcharging.

 4. Offer incentives to increase cart value

-Encourage larger purchases by setting a threshold.
-For example, offer free shipping on orders over $50; this incentivizes customers to add more items to their cart, boosting your average order value.
+Set a threshold to encourage larger purchases.
+For example, offer free shipping on orders over $50; this will incentivize customers to add more items to their cart, boosting your average order value.

-FunnelKit Cart lets you set up threshold-based rewards: free shipping, discount coupon and free gifts based on the cart value.
+FunnelKit Cart lets you set up threshold-based rewards, such as free shipping, a discount coupon, and free gifts based on the cart value.

 5. Leverage flat rate in combination with other shipping methods